Derpduck/L4D2-Comp-Stripper-Rework/README.md

 This plugin is flawed and does apply changes to both versus rounds.
 All functionality of this plugin can also be achieved with Stripper, making it entirely redundant.

 #### Redundant Plugins
-The following plugins should not be loaded when using the rework:
+The following plugins should not be loaded when using the rework or no longer serve a purpose as their function is achieved through Stripper:Source:
 * `clip_removal` - Redundant, poor functionality, compatibility issues with reworked clips
 * `l4d2_fireworks_noise_block` - Silences firework sounds on the Dark Carnival finale
 * `l4d_no_cans` - Removes gas cans, propane tanks, oxygen tanks and firework crates